proenza-lab/dyClamp/README.md

 ## Deployment & Optimization

-If you want to use **dyClamp** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html) to compile and upload the present sketch to your Teensy:
+If you want to use **dyClamp** in your dynamic clamp setup, you'll need recent versions of [Arduino](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/td_download.html) to compile and upload the present sketch to your Teensy.
+These are my version recommendations:

 - Arduino      (>= 1.8.8)
 - Teensyduino  (>= 1.4.5)